Conservation and restoration of shipwreck artifacts: Provenience of Shipwreck Artifacts

 The history of shipwreck discoveries has been wrought with legal battles between individuals, companies, and countries trying to lay claim to a shipwreck and its associated artifacts.
-One of the most contentious legal battles over a shipwreck’s ownership rights is over the Spanish galleon San Jose which sunk off the coast of Cartagena, Colombia.
+One of the most contentious legal battles over a shipwreck's ownership rights is over the Spanish galleon San José which sunk off the coast of Cartagena, Colombia.
 Upon its discovery in 2015, the shipwreck and its cargo have a net worth of over $20 billion.
-However, “despite the San Jose galleon being found in Colombian waters, there’s no guarantee it will stay within its borders.
-Spain has shown interest in claiming part of the galleon, as has the Bolivian Indigenous nation Qhara Qhara whose land (once part of the Viceroyalty of Peru) the San Jose’s riches were extracted from.
-Moreover, the San Jose has been entangled in legal battles for nearly 40 years.
-American salvage company Sea Search Armada (SSA) stated they’d found the ship in the early 1980s and claimed 50% of its contents”.
-Currently, the legal battle continues over the rightful ownership of the San Jose shipwreck and its cargo.
+However, "despite the San José galleon being found in Colombian waters, there's no guarantee it will stay within its borders.
+Spain has shown interest in claiming part of the galleon, as has the Bolivian Indigenous nation Qhara Qhara whose land (once part of the Viceroyalty of Peru) the San José's riches were extracted from.
+Moreover, the San José has been entangled in legal battles for nearly 40 years.
+American salvage company Sea Search Armada (SSA) stated they'd found the ship in the early 1980s and claimed 50% of its contents".
+Currently, the legal battle continues over the rightful ownership of the San José shipwreck and its cargo.

-Another example of a shipwreck being the center of a legal battle can be seen in the extensive court proceedings concerning the shipwreck of the Spanish frigate the Nuestra Senora de las Mercedes, found off the coast of Portugal.
+Another example of a shipwreck being the center of a legal battle can be seen in the extensive court proceedings concerning the shipwreck of the Spanish frigate the Nuestra Señora de las Mercedes, found off the coast of Portugal.
 In 2007, Odyssey Marine Exploration, Inc discovered the wreckage of the Mercedes, which contained almost a million coins and other impressive artifacts.
-The American company ended up salvaging the shipwreck and transported the entire shipwreck’s treasure to the United States.
+The American company ended up salvaging the shipwreck and transported the entire shipwreck's treasure to the United States.
 This decision to salvage and remove the shipwreck artifacts by Odyssey Marine Exploration, was further questioned and complicated by the location of the wreckage.
-“When a ship has been discovered, the country where the ship was registered can point to something called sovereign immunity (in addition to claims of ownership).
+"When a ship has been discovered, the country where the ship was registered can point to something called sovereign immunity (in addition to claims of ownership).
 This refers to a specific category of ships that are immune from legal proceedings by another state.
-Warships and other government ships operated for non-commercial purposes enjoy sovereign immunity”.
-It was in 2012, that a U.S. federal court ruled in favor of the country of Spain in accordance with the international law of sovereign immunity, which forced Odyssey Marine Exploration, Inc to return the haul, in entirety, to the Spanish government.
+Warships and other government ships operated for non-commercial purposes enjoy sovereign immunity".
+It was in 2012, that a U.S. federal court ruled in favor of Spain in accordance with the international law of sovereign immunity, which forced Odyssey Marine Exploration, Inc to return the haul, in its entirety, to the Spanish government.
 The ownership battle over the Mercedes shipwreck demonstrates just how complicated and messy legal claims and disputes can become when dealing with shipwrecks and their artifacts.